CallWhatsApp

 Why Is My Aircon Not Cold After Servicing?

 When cooling fails soon after servicing, people assume the service caused the problem.
-Sometimes that is true.
-Sometimes the real fault was already there and the timing just overlapped.
+The cause can be the service, but more often the real fault was already there and the timing just overlapped.

 1. Airflow Path Was Not Fully Restored